Representation Theory and Differential Equations: Introduction

 Therefore the problem of giving integral representations of solutions to constant coefficients differential equations is an interesting problem.
 In this direction one can remind the famous Ehrenpreis-Malgrange-Palamodov theorem (see \cite{bjork}) beside the above cited work of Penrose, F. John, Whittaker and the work of Bateman \cite{bateman1}.
-This theorem asserts that given an $r_1\times r_0$ matrix $P(D)$ of linear partial differential operators with constant coefficients in $n$ variables, then every vector solution $u$ of $P(D)u= 0$ has an integral representation of the form